aptos-foundation/AIPs/aips/aip-x.md

 ## Summary

-This AIP introduces a built-in composability mechanism designed for `AIP-11` and partially forked from `AIP-22`, enabling developers to generate composable tokens without the necessity of writing Move code.
-This is achieved through the utilization of `AIP-10`.
+This AIP proposes a purpose-specific, extensible composability framework that allows creators to create NFTs for Dynamic PFP, composable game assets, and other rich applications that require composability.
+It does this with new business logic, sub-functions, data structures, and APIs, while also embracing the extensibility of the object model from `AIP-11` & `AIP-10` and the no-code framework from `AIP-22`.

-The solution not only addresses this aspect but also introduces supplementary features such as creator management, custom metadata, embedded migration, and event emission (`AIP-44`), thereby offering a comprehensive stack for composables.
+The solution not only addresses this aspect but also introduces supplementary features such as creator management, custom metadata, and embedded migration.
+Event emission features from `AIP-44` are also included in the framework, thereby offering a comprehensive stack for composable token use cases.

 ## Motivation